 What happens before the inspection?

 When you’re picking a home inspector, do a little research first.
-You can ask to see their licence, call our office to check (1.888.564.9963) or search for their licence on our website.
+You can ask to see their licence or search for their licence on our website.
 It’s a good idea to ask the home inspector about their qualifications or background, and for a referral or two.
 You may want to ask family and friends for recommendations and always remember that the lowest quote isn’t always the best choice.
 Make sure you fully understand what’s going to be included in your home inspection before you sign the contract.

 What happens during the inspection?